NASA's Mars Opportunity rover declared dead after record-setting mission

 NASA made the announcement Wednesday during an emotional media briefing at the space agency's Jet Propulsion Laboratory in Pasadena, California.
 The agency said it had ended its efforts to communicate with Opportunity after sending more than 1,000 radio signals its way, including some just last night.

-"I was there yesterday and I was there with the team as these commands went out into the deep sky, and I learned this morning that we had not heard back," Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate, told reporters.
+"I was there yesterday and I was there with the team as these commands went out into the deep sky, and I learned this morning that we had not heard back," Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate, said in the briefing.
 "Opportunity remains silent."

+John Callas, project manager for the Opportunity mission, said last year's dust storm was so intense that it blackened the sky, keeping sunlight from reaching Opportunity's solar panels and starving the spacecraft of energy.
+Callas reminisced about the mission's early days and spoke fondly about "bonding" with the rover as it was being assembled at the Jet Propulsion Lab.

+"Even though it’s a machine and we’re saying goodbye, it's still very hard and very poignant," he said in the briefing.

 Opportunity touched down on Mars on Jan.
 25, 2004.
 During the 15 years it spent trundling across the planet, the rover provided evidence confirming that water once flowed on the Martian surface — suggesting that Mars might once have been habitable — and beamed back a series of stark photos of the barren landscape.